 - Last year, for example, the global healthcare and nutrition company Bayer launched a new initiative to use carbon markets to award farmers in the U.S. and Brazil for adopting climate-smart agricultural practices.
 Through the Bayer Carbon Initiative, participating farmers receive support to implement new farming practices that sequester carbon and reduce emissions, and Bayer acquires the carbon credits from those practices.
 The company is also partnering in Brazil to help stand up a viable carbon market for farmers.

-If we are to make considerable progress toward sustainability goals in the coming decade, we need a more holistic approach to impact.
+If we are to make considerable progress toward sustainability goals in the coming decade, we need a more holistic approach to sustainable impact.
 Regenerative agriculture is a key tool that corporate sustainability teams can use to transform the food system, take on climate change, protect forests, and empower farmers.
 It’s good for business, good for farmers, and good for the planet.